Valgus alignment of feet in children. Flat valgus foot deformity - we are looking for a good orthopedist. How to diagnose hallux valgus in a child

 • lack of vitamin D

-• violation of phosphorus-calcium metabolism
+• disturbance of phosphorus-calcium metabolism

-• ill-fitting children's shoes
+• incorrectly selected children's shoes

-• skeletal bone loss
+• skeletal bone damage

 • genetic inheritance

-• child's inactive lifestyle
+• baby's inactive lifestyle

 • development of endocrine diseases

-• diabetes mellitus disease thyroid gland, rickets
+• diabetes mellitus, disease thyroid gland, rickets

-• foot injury
+• foot injuries

-IMPORTANT: massage course 10-12 sessions in 3-4 months
+IMPORTANT: massage course 10-12 sessions every 3-4 months

 Light daily massage up to 2 years:

-• stretch the muscles of the back of the thigh, turn the child over - now the front
+• stretch the muscles of the back of the thigh, turn the child over - now the front part

 • roast the skin

-• clap your hands open, then closed
+• clap with open palms, then with closed ones

-• finish the massage with a stroking
+• end the massage with stroking

-Children's massage with valgus in children.
+Children's massage for hallux valgus in children.
 Video

-Children's shoes for hallux valgus
+Shoes for children's hallux valgus

-• matches the size of his foot
+• matches his foot size

-• Equipped with orthopedic straight insoles
+• equipped with orthopedic flat insoles

-• oversized rigid heel and lateral parts
+• high rigid heel and side parts

-• comfortable, tight-fitting fasteners
+• Comfortable, tight-fitting clasps

-• made of genuine leather
+• made from genuine leather

 Orthopedic shoes must be new, of high quality and for all seasons.
 It is advisable to buy it in specialized stores and orthopedic salons.

-Exercises for the treatment of hallux valgus in children
+Exercises to treat hallux valgus in children

 To strengthen the muscles of the feet and maintain the flexibility of their joints, there are simple exercises that a child can easily do at home.